johncf/editor-design/README.md

 - Serve buffer contents in chunks on-demand.
   - When the shell requests for a range of lines, it may specify a maxlength, to avoid fetching huge lines at once.
-- Serving buffer summaries such as number of lines, codepoint count per line
+- Serving buffer summaries such as number of lines, byte-count per line

 ### Concerns of Shell